 Perhaps one of the most popular drawcards of buy-now-pay-later services is that most providers don't charge any interest on the amount you borrow - only fees if your payment is late.

-Paying in installments
+Paying in instalments

-If you need something now, but don't have all the funds, the ability to make payments in installments can be helpful to those who don't have a regular cash flow or may not want to pay such a large sum up front.
+If you need something now, but don't have all the funds, the ability to make payments in instalments can be helpful to those who don't have a regular cash flow or may not want to pay such a large sum up front.

 Buy Now Pay Later cons: